 The end of the beginning is nigh!
 We are only hours away from the first major SolForge release in almost a year!
-We are all excited to finally get the new client into your hands, and we’ve been hyping up the new cards, new ranked mode, and upgraded interface all week.
+We are all excited to finally get the new client into your hands, and upgraded interface all week.
 We are all incredibly proud of the work we’ve done and humbled by the great community that has grown around this game and supported us throughout the beta.

 But building SolForge has not been all sunshine and roses.
 Being an indie developer is never easy, and our path was no different.
 Today I want to give you more of an inside look into the challenges we faced during development and to give you some updates on what is still being worked on for after this release.

 When we started working on this project in 2011, I had no idea how hard it was going to be.
 Our team has decades of experience making and playing trading card games- how hard could a digital game be?

 We made quick progress on the game engine and began coding soon after.
 By the Summer of 2012, we felt pretty good about what we had created and we went to Kickstarter to help us finish the job.
 Our target was $250K and we nearly doubled it during those 30 days.
 As you might expect, we were thrilled.